Apartment Room Share NYC: The Ultimate Renting Guide

 Create a Transparent Environment for All Roommates

-Rent invoices and utility bills should be displayed either in a shared space in the apartment or sent to each housemate so they can see the full amount due.
+Rent invoices and utility bills should be displayed in a shared space in the apartment or sent to each housemate so they can see the full amount due.

 Payment receipts should also be displayed clearly.